 Most of the 800 year-round residents love to spend time outdoors during winter.
 Popular activities include cross-country skiing, snowshoeing, dog-sledding, riding snowmachines and watching the Northern Lights.

-Here are eight reasons March in Talkeetna was so amazing:
+Here are seven reasons March in Talkeetna is so amazing:

 - Fat-Tire biking: It’s a winter sport that’s growing quickly in popularity across the North.
 The annual Trio Bike Race has turned into a festival for lovers of mountain bikes with studded-tires each March in Talkeetna.